 - Undergraduate students enrolled in a US University or college in good academic standing, with at least two semesters remaining in their undergraduate program.

 - Interest in visualization from non-technical and technical backgrounds.

 - Applicant must be a U.S. citizen or permanent resident of the United States.

 - Accepted students must complete the 8-weeks program and all requirements, which includes attending seminars, project reports, presentations, project website updates, etc.

 - Women and members of under-represented groups are especially encouraged to apply.

-This program is currently accepting applications until March 1, 2017.
-Currently, funding is available for 10 undergraduates.
-Application is a two-step process:
+This program accepted applications until March 1, 2017.
+Funding was available for 10 undergraduates.

 This REU Site was sponsored by NSF ACI Grant No. 1359223 and was directed and coordinated by Dr Wole Oyekoya.